aura-nw/testnets/euphoria-1/v030/upgrade.md

 cp ./build/aurad $DAEMON_HOME/cosmovisor/upgrades/v0.3.0/bin
 ```

-Cosmovisor will automatically replace the `aurad` when the network reach block 702290.
+Cosmovisor will automatically replace the `aurad` when the network reaches block 702290.